hstarmans/hexastorm/readme.md

 A new tool chain, see [FPGAG](https://github.com/hstarmans/FPGAG) is in development which leverages better abstractions provided by [Luna](https://github.com/greatscottgadgets/luna) an [Nmigen](https://github.com/nmigen/nmigen).

 ## Install Notes
-On Raspberry, install libatlas so latest Numpy, etc. can be installed via pip.
+On Raspbian, install libatlas so latest Numpy, etc. can be installed via pip.
 ```console
 sudo apt update
 sudo apt install libatlas3-base
 ```
+Install luna and checkout at f54de01.
+Code after this date does not work yet.
 Install required libraries
 ```console
 pip3 install -r requirements.txt